lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 --- middle

-# Changes in version -13

-* Shortened Abstract.
-* Added text to Introduction to justify where and why this mechanism would be used.
+# Changes since adoption by the lamps working group

+* Added back in the version 13 changes which were dropped by mistake in the initial -00 adopted version
+* Added Scott Fluher as an author due to his valuable contributions and participation in the draft writing process
+* Removed the reference to Parallel PKI's in implementation considerations as it isn't adding value to the discussion
-* Resolved comments from Kris Kwiatkowski
+* Resolved comments from Kris Kwiatkowski regarding FIPS
-* Resolved Key Usage comments from Tim Hollebeek
-* Fixed up Algorithm names in Algorithm Deprecation section
-* Removed Falcon composites to not delay the release of this document.
-Falcon (FN-DSA) composites can be added in a separate document
-* Add a security consideration about Trust Anchors
-* Updated the included samples to conform to this draft

 # Introduction {#sec-intro}